-If you want to import transactions from an exchange, wallet or service, the most easy and accurate way of doing so is to connect with API keys or import a downloaded CSV/XLSX file to Coinpanda.
-Even though we support almost every single exchange on the market today (and we are continously adding support for more), there might be a few reasons you want to import transactions using our generic Excel file template instead:
+To the easiest way to import transactions from an exchange, wallet, or service is to connect with API keys or import a downloaded CSV/XLSX file to Coinpanda.
+Even though we support almost every single exchange on the market today (and we are continuously adding support for more), there might be a few reasons why you want to import transactions using our generic Excel file template instead:

-- the exchange does not support API or export of transactions as CSV file
+- the exchange does not support API or export of transactions as CSV/XLSX file

-- exported file contains wrong or missing data
+- the exported file from the exchange contains wrong or missing data

 Below is an example of how transactions may be entered in the generic file template:

-- Delete all example transactions and add your own according to the requirements and notes as specified below
+- Delete all example transactions and add your own according to the requirements below

 - Save the file and upload to Coinpanda